'Burggraf' was a U-boat wolfpack operation in the Atlantic (26 February/6 March 1943).

-On 5 March the 57 ships of the ON.168 convoy, supported by Commander R. C. Boyle’s British Escort Group B5 (destroyers Havelock and Volunteer, frigate Swale, and corvettes Buttercup, Godetia, Lavender, Pimpernel and Saxifrage) passed through the ‘Wildfang’ wolfpack without being spotted as it steamed through a gap formed by the loss of Kapitänleutant Georg-Werner Fraatz’s U-529, which had been sunk on 15 February by a Consolidated Liberator of the British No. 120 Squadron but had not yet been missed by the Germans.
-The SC.121 convoy also passed unobserved between the ‘Wildfang’ and ‘Burggraf’ wolfpacks, but on 6 March Korvettenkapitän Rolf-Heinrich Hopmann’s U-405 sighted the convoy scattered by nine consecutive days of a north-westerly storm and snow squalls.
+On 5 March the 57 ships of the ON.168 convoy, supported by Commander R. C. Boyle’s British Escort Group B5 (the destroyers Havelock and Volunteer, the frigate Swale and the corvettes Buttercup, Godetia, Lavender, Pimpernel and Saxifrage) passed through the 'Wildfang' wolfpack without being spotted as it steamed through a gap formed by the loss of Kapitänleutant Georg-Werner Fraatz’s U-529, which had been sunk on 15 February by a Consolidated Liberator four-engined maritime patrol bomber of the British No. 120 Squadron but had not yet been missed by the Germans.
+The SC.121 convoy also passed unobserved between the 'Wildfang' and 'Burggraf' wolfpacks, but on 6 March Korvettenkapitän Rolf-Heinrich Hopmann’s U-405 sighted the convoy scattered by nine consecutive days of a north-westerly storm and snow squalls.
 The storm had damaged the radio communication system aboard the escort commander’s ship Spencer, and Dauphin had to leave the convoy with damaged steering gear.

 The convoy comprised 59 ships including many which, as a result of the severe weather, had become detached and were proceeding as stragglers.
-The convoy’s escort was Commander Paul A. Heineman’s US Escort Group A3 (US Coast Guard cutter Spencer, US destroyer Greer, Canadian corvettes Dauphin and Rosthern, British corvettes Dianthus and Trillium, and rescue ship Melrose Abbey): three of the escorts had defective sonar, and three had unserviceable radar.
+The convoy’s escort was Commander Paul A. Heineman’s US Escort Group A3 (the US Coast Guard cutter Spencer, the US destroyer Greer, the Canadian corvettes Dauphin and Rosthern, the British corvettes Dianthus and Trillium, and the rescue ship Melrose Abbey): three of the escorts had defective sonar, and three had unserviceable radar.

 At this time Grossadmiral Karl Dönitz, by now commander-in-chief of the German navy but still exercising direct control of the U-boat arm, deployed 17 boats 2 as the 'Westmark' wolfpack and formed the 'Ostmark' wolfpack from the 'Neuland' wolfpack in a patrol line farther to the east for 8 March: this comprised U-229, U-665, U-641, U-447, U-190, U-439, U-530, U-618 and U-642.
 After U-405 had been driven off, U-566 and U-230 made contact with the convoy during the night of 6/7 March.
 Unnoticed by the escorts, Kapitänleutnant Paul Siegmann’s U-230 slipped in and torpedoed the 2,868-ton British Egyptian on the night of 6/7 March.
 The 6,116-ton British Empire Impala stopped to rescue survivors and was torpedoed after dawn by Kapitänleutnant Hans-Jürgen Zetzsche’s U-591, resulting in the loss of 7,628 tons of general cargo, oilseed, palm oil and tin ore.